Maesimt/articles/readme.md

 ```

 In `helpAFellowWithoutAGlass`, you don't intially see that it can fail.
-You have to go read `buyDrink` to understand that this operation can fail.
+You have to go read `serve` to understand that this operation can fail.
 The code compiles, but <b>your function is not forced to handle the exception</b>.
-It's wierd because you are probably the best person to know what to do if `buyDrink` doesn't work.
+It's wierd because you are probably the best person to know what to do if `serve` doesn't work.

 You cannot let this go unpunished, you take upon you to fix the situation.
 You know what to do when you buy a drink for someone and they lied to you.
 You fine them with a nice 250$.